JetBrains/kotlin-web-site/pages/docs/reference/faq.md

 ### Who develops Kotlin?

 Kotlin is primarily developed by a team of engineers at JetBrains (current team size is 100+).
-The lead language designer is [Andrey Breslav](https://twitter.com/abreslav).
+The lead language designer is [Roman Elizarov](https://twitter.com/relizarov).
 In addition to the core team, there are also over 250 external contributors on GitHub.

 ### Where can I learn more about Kotlin?